Skip to main content

 Struggling with blood sugar spikes?

 • Metabolic activation.
-Berberine targets AMPK, the same energy-sensing pathway activated by fasting and exercise, which helps improve insulin sensitivity (how well your cells respond to insulin) and steady your energy.
+Berberine targets AMPK, improving insulin sensitivity (how well your cells respond to insulin) and steadying energy throughout the day.

 • Lipid management.
 Evidence suggests berberine may help lower LDL ("bad") cholesterol and triglycerides by influencing the PCSK9 pathway.